Illustration of a bodybuilder doing a 4-day workout split routine to gain muscle mass.

 There are plenty of ways to satisfy all these requirements, ranging from 2-day full-body routines to 6-day split routines:

 What makes 4-day splits special is that they spread the workload so nicely throughout the week.
-For most intermediate lifters, the workouts are strenuous but manageable, the training volume is perfect, the frequency is ideal, and you still get plenty of rest days.
+For most intermediate lifters, the workouts are strenuous but manageable, the training volume is perfect, the frequency is ideal, you don’t need to do that many exercises per workout, and you still get plenty of rest days.

 Illustration of a man doing the weighted dips exercise.